adambard/learnxinyminutes-docs/hjson.html.markdown

 Hjson is an attempt to make [JSON](https://learnxinyminutes.com/docs/json/) more human readable.

-HJSON is a syntax extension to JSON.
+Hjson is a syntax extension to JSON.
 It's NOT a proposal to replace JSON or to incorporate it into the JSON spec itself.
 It's intended to be used like a user interface for humans, to read and edit before passing the JSON data to the machine.